TestardR/Gatsby-GraphQL-Blog_App/src/pages/2-post-two/index.md

 ### What is it ?

 Security Misconfiguration arises when Security settings are defined, implemented, and maintained.
-Good security requires a secureconfiguration defined and deployed for the application, web server, database server, and platform .
+Good security requires a secure configuration defined and deployed for the application, web server, database server, and platform.
 Misconfiguration can include both errors in the installation of security, and the complete failure to install available security controls (Application Security Series, 2018).

 ### How can you be attacked ?